-Other provision, for example provision regularly used in-class (known as Quality First Teaching), will be evaluated regularly by the Senior Leadership Team.
+Other provision, for example provision regularly used in-class (known as Quality First Teaching), will be evaluated regularly by the Senior

+Leadership Team.
 Your school will be able to describe how this is undertaken.

-11. How are children and young people with SEN enabled to engage in activities available with children and young people in the school who do not have SEN?
+How are children with SEND enabled to engage in activities available with children in the school who do not have SEND?

 We actively encourage pupils with SEND to participate in all aspects of the school curriculum, as widely as all other pupils.
-This includes our regular attendance at cluster sporting events and extra-curricular clubs, participating in residential visits, school discos and in community events and performances.
-We ensure that: pupils' individual strengths are recognised; that they know what to expect during the activity; preparatory visits are made by the pupil if necessary; visiting adults are made aware of pupils' needs; and that any specialist equipment is available.
+This includes our regular attendance at cluster sporting events and extra-curricular clubs, participating in residential visits and in community events and performances.

+the specific needs of any individual pupil.